ucsd-cse29/fa25/src/pa/pa2/index.md

 - PSet 2 _15. sha256_stdin_ helps with the main loop that does SHA on values from input and has examples of calling SHA256 (problems 14 and 16 are also related)
 - Pset 2 _9. shacheck_ helps with understanding how to compare SHA values

+## Design Questions

+1. Real password crackers try many more variations than just uppercasing and lowercasing.
+Do a little research on password cracking and suggest at least 2 other ways to vary a password to crack it.
+Describe them both, and for each, write a sentence or two about what modifications you would make to your code to implement them.
+(You don't have to actually implement them).

+2. How much working memory is needed to store all of the variables needed to execute the password cracker?
+Based on your response would you say that a password cracker is more memory-limited or is it more limited by how fast the process can run the code?

+## What to Hand In

+- Any .c files you wrote (can be one file or many; it's totally reasonable to only have one).
+We will run `gcc *.c -o pwcrack -lcrypto` to compile your code, so you should make sure it works when we do that.
+- A file **DESIGN.md** (with exactly that name) containing the answers to the design questions

+You will hand in your code to the `pa2` assignment on Gradescope.
+An autograder will give you information about if your code compiles and works on some simple examples like the ones from this writeup.
+Your implementation and design questions will be graded after the deadline with a mix of automatic and manual grading.

 ## Fun (and Authentic!)
 Testing

 To help testing your PA, we are providing you with a file containing 3 million real plaintext passwords famously found a data breach of the [RockYou